thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

         }
     };

-The event handler has one paramater `e`.
-This is the event object that we get from the Kendo Treeview when a new node is selected in it; it contains information about which node was selected.
+The event handler has one parameter `e`.
+This is the event object that we get from the Kendo TreeView when a new node is selected in it; it contains information about which node was selected.

     var node = $(e.node);